ElisaBreeze/OpenWeatherAppDACD/README.md

 In this case, to facilitate implementation and organization, the route to the creation of the directories is already defined as wanted in the practices and final project.
 It is important to know at this point that the Xotelo API provides data slowly and might take a while, so a bit of patience is requiered, but once the data has arrived, it will be analyzed, saved and exposed to the client.
 To ensure all the data has arrived and to analyze all the data at the same time, I have incorporated two CountDownLatches, which initial number is going to be the amount of hotel and weather data expected, and will count down every time one arrived.
 Once it gets to zero, it will start processing and analyzing the data.
-With this, the only thing left to do is to run the program and see how the weather and price data is saved in the directory, with the query date as its file name.
+With this, the only thing left to do is to run the program (first the datalake-builder and hotel-advisor-business-unit, then the prediction and price provider) and see how the weather and price data is saved in the directory, with the query date as its file name.
 It is important to know that this program is designed to run the task every 6 hours, storing the data in the files created in the directory.
 At the same time, the data will be recollected by the business unit, and once the data that is wanted for the client is ready, it's saved to the Datamart, and the information is shown to the client, by asking what type of information they are looking for and showing the wanted options.